vitalets/awesome-smart-tv/README.md

 * [LIRC](http://lirc.org) - A package that allows you to decode and send infra-red signals of many (but not all) commonly used remote controls.
 * [smart-tv-app-dev-guidelines](https://github.com/ruiposse/smart-tv-app-dev-guidelines) - A Smart TV App Development examples, tutorials, best-practices and documentation.
 Last updated on 2015.
 * [awesome-smarttv](https://github.com/linuxenko/awesome-smarttv) - Another list of Smart TV resources.
 Discovered after this one was already done :roll_eyes:.
 * [lrud](https://github.com/stuart-williams/lrud) - Left, Right, Up, Down.
-A spatial navigation library for devices with input via directional controls
+A spatial navigation library for devices with input via directional controls.

 ## Community
 * [Stack Overflow](http://stackoverflow.com/questions/tagged/smart-tv)